Federal Air Marshal Service: Other controversies

-In recent years, the Federal Air Marshal Service has been the subject of controversies related to the number of flights that air marshals actually man and of criminal activities involving air marshals.
-CNN conducted an investigative report by Drew Griffin that included current and former air marshals that accused TSA of exaggerating the numbers of manned flights and of poor quality training.
+In recent years, the Federal Air Marshal Service has been the subject of controversies related to the number of flights that air marshals actually fly on and of criminal activities involving air marshals.
+CNN conducted an investigative report by Drew Griffin that included current and former air marshals that accused TSA of exaggerating the numbers of flights with on-board air marshals and of poor quality training.
 The TSA has rejected the report and pursued investigations into personnel who gave interviews to the media.
 They also responded to the accusations.

 Another investigation was conducted by reporter Amy Davis of Houston news station KPRC into the possibility that air marshals with criminal convictions were still being employed by FAMS.
 The investigation discovered that 28 had been hired with pre-existing misdemeanors and that several current air marshals had been convicted of or were awaiting trial for offenses including disorderly conduct, DUIs, and sexual crimes against children.
-The investigation led to U.S. Congressman Ted Poe of Houston getting involved.
+In a congressional hearing on aviation security, U.S. congressman Ted Poe of Houston questioned then-Assistant Secretary for the TSA, Kip Hawley, about some of the investigation's findings, saying, "there are some concerns about criminal record, criminal violations while they're in air service, and then what happens to them when they're on light duty still receiving full pay."

 On August 6, 2006, two air marshals were sentenced in the Southern District of Texas (Houston) after having been convicted of conspiring to possess with intent to distribute cocaine and also on bribery charges.
-According to a Department of Justice press release, "Shawn Ray Nguyen, 38, and Burlie L. Sholar, 33, were sentenced to 87 months and 108 months in federal prison, respectively, by United States District Judge Kenneth Hoyt on Monday, August 28, 2006.
-Nguyen’s lesser sentence is a result of the court's consideration of his cooperation with the United States."
+According to a Department of Justice press release, "Shawn Ray Nguyen, 38, and Burlie L. Sholar, 33, were sentenced to 87 months and 108 months in federal prison, respectively, by United States district judge Kenneth Hoyt on Monday, August 28, 2006.
+Nguyen's lesser sentence is a result of the court's consideration of his cooperation with the United States."

 FAMS effectiveness against crime and terror, has also been questioned.
 According to Congressman John J. Duncan, the air marshal program has led to only 4.2 arrests a year, at an average cost of $200 million per arrest.
 He argued that this represents a win of the perceived dangers of terror, supported by a profit center-type approach, over realistic spending priorities.

 On August 20, 2018, two air marshals were detained at the Minneapolis–Saint Paul International Airport after one of them allegedly showed their gun to the air crew during the flight, instead of their badge, as is required.
 The flight crew became suspicious and declared an emergency and landed the aircraft.